-The coming of the Paralympics to Britain has raised awareness of disability.
-The Paralympics celebrate the abilities of disabled people and that's something we want to reflect in our church.
+Last year's Paralympics raised awareness of disability and celebrated the abilities of disabled people which is something we want to reflect in our church community.
 Many of you know the importance we attach to being fully inclusive of disabled people.
-We are planning to hold a Disability Sunday service/event that coincides with the Paralympics on 2nd/9th September with the following objectives:
+We are planning to hold a Disability Sunday service/event on 2nd June with the following objectives: